 Contact Rhode Island Drug Injury Attorney

-If you suspect you have suffered an atypical femur fracture or other serious side effect because you were taking Fosamax, you should seek legal assistance as soon as possible.
+If you suspect you have suffered an atypical femur fracture or other serious side effects because you were taking Fosamax, you should seek legal assistance as soon as possible.
 Even if you are unsure, the Providence, Rhode Island, Fosamax femur fracture attorneys of Gemma Law Associates, Inc., can review your case and advise you.

-Contact us today toll free or fill out our online contact form.
+Contact us today toll-free or fill out our online contact form.